flopezag/fiware-management-scripts/README.md

 3. Define the configuration file in './DesksReminder/Basics/desksreminder.ini'
 4. Define the configuration file in './HelpDesk/Basics/helpdeskreminder.ini'

 Now the system is ready to use.
-Just activate the corresponding virtualenv and launch the scripts.
+You do not need to activate the virtualenv.
+The scripts will do it for you.

 [Top](#top)